 In Blazor, a page is a top-level view that can be reached via a URL.
+In this exercise we'll recreate the Counter.razor page from scratch.

-and delete it. - Right-click the
+• Right-click Counter.razor and delete it.

 A Razor page is a self-contained view.
 We can include both the HTML and Razor view mark-up, and also any C# methods required for events etc. Start your new razor page with the following.